Challenger to QAnon supporter bows out of race in Georgia

 Democrat Kevin Van Ausdal bowed out of the race for “personal and family reasons,” his campaign manager Vinny Olsziewski told The Associated Press.

-Deputy Secretary of State Jordan Fuchs said Friday that the window has passed for Democrats to replace Van Ausdal, likely sealing a win for the already-favored Marjorie Taylor Greene.
-Georgia law says a candidate who withdraws less than 60 days before the election cannot be replaced on the ballot.
+Deputy Secretary of State Jordan Fuchs said Friday that the window has passed for Democrats to replace Van Ausdal on the ballot, likely sealing a win for the already-favored Marjorie Taylor Greene.
 Van Ausdal faced long odds in Georgia’s deep-red 14th Congressional District.
-He posted a statement to Twitter on Friday saying, “The next steps in my life are taking me away from Georgia," disqualifying him from the seat.

 Greene has become notorious for her remarks about minorities and ethnic groups.
 In a series of videos unearthed in June, she alleges an “Islamic invasion” of government offices, claims Black and Hispanic men are held back by “gangs and dealing drugs,” and pushes an anti-Semitic conspiracy theory that billionaire philanthropist George Soros, who is Jewish, collaborated with the Nazis.